-The Patch Primary School - Behaviour Management Plan
+The Patch Primary School - Berry Street Behaviour Management Model Explained

-We believe that every student at The Patch Primary School has the right to learn in an uninterrupted, safe and predictable environment, and an important part of our job is to teach all students how to regulate their behaviour.
-If a student is continuing to interrupt the learning of others, we need a process to ensure that all children can stay on task and respect everyone's right to learn.
+We believe that every student at The Patch Primary School has the right to learn in an uninterrupted, safe and predictable environment.
+If a student is continuing to interrupt the learning of others, including impacting the well-being of another student or not following the class/school rules or values, we need a process in place to help these students to re-focus to ensure they and others are able to learn in a safe environment.

-Each student at The Patch Primary School will create a resilience plan.
+At The Patch Primary School students from Grade 3-6 will create an Individual Resilience Plan.
 This is a plan your child writes in consultation with their teacher.
-Essentially this plan is used to redirect children if they are becoming off task or heightened.
-The plan will allow students to spend 5 mins doing a short activity, such as getting a drink, sitting in a quiet space, bouncing a ball etc. Your child can ask to enact their resilience plan or a teacher may request they enact their plan if their behaviour is beginning to disrupt their, or others', learning.
+Essentially, this plan is used to redirect children if they are becoming off task or heightened.
+The plan will allow students to spend 5 mins doing a short activity, such as getting a drink, sitting in a quiet space, bouncing a ball etc. Your child can ask to enact their resilience plan or a teacher may request they enact their plan if their behaviour is beginning to disrupt their, or others', learning, impacting the well-being of another student or not following the class/school rules or values.